-Emails are needed to authenticate by either SPF, DKIM, DMARC:
+Emails are needed to authenticate by either SPF, DKIM, or DMARC:

 DKIM i.e. Domains Keys Identified Mail is a process for validating mails through cryptographic signatures.

 DMARC is a.
-It is a method that confirms that one’s IP and the dress is authentic.
+It is a method that confirms that one’s IP and address are authentic.

 - Monitoring the sender’s reputation

 The sender’s reputation is a marking scale ranging from 0-100, this score is assigned to a sender by the ISPs to indicate the authenticity of a particular sender’s address.
 This score provides us a sign that whether the sender’s address is fake or genuine and whether the email will land in the inbox or the spam.

 This intelligence report helps you to know if a sender’s reputation is good or bad.

 A Sender Score is a free tool that helps to determine the sender’s reputation with the help of a score that ranges from 0-100.